 - Year round services began with the addition of afterschool and Saturday morning programs in 1984.

-- The first adult (over 21) program was launched with the help of the Meyer Foundation for Disabilities in 1987.
-A large center-based clubhouse program to support the development of friendships.
+- The first adult (over 21) program launched in 1987 with the help of the Meyer Foundation for disabilities – a large center-based clubhouse program to support the development of friendships.

-- A second adult program for medically fragile adults was privately endowed through the NU Foundation by the Cowdery family in 1988.
-An adapted aquatics programs for individuals requiring a hot-water therapy pool.
+- Through the NU Foundation in 1988, the Cowdery family privately endowed a second adult program for medically fragile adults – an adapted aquatics programs for individuals requiring a hot-water therapy pool.

 - Social clubs for individuals with high functioning autism were added in 2002 with funding from the Gail Werner-Robinson Foundation.

-- The budget and program offerings for adults services expanded significantly in 2004 with funding from the Enrichment Foundation of Omaha.
-Seasonal programs including; an adapted cycling program and community gardening club, as well as year round services to support adult day-care participants, community inclusion services, and individualized leisure counseling services were all added.
+- The budget and program offerings for adult services expanded significantly in 2004 with funding from the Enrichment Foundation of Omaha.
+Seasonal programs included an adapted cycling program and community gardening club, as well as year round services to support adult day-care participants; community inclusion services, and individualized leisure counseling services were all added.

-- Director, Assistant Director, Volunteer Services Coordinator, five therapists, two full-time activity technicians and 65 part-time/on-call activity technicians.
+- Director, Assistant Director, Volunteer Services Coordinator, nine therapists and 70+ part-time/on-call activity technicians.

 - Volunteer services provide over 500 volunteers and 13,000 service hours annually generated from over 80+ area middle/high schools and various colleges and universities.